GlennChiu/GCNetworkReachability/README.md

 GCNetworkReachability monitors the network state on iOS and OS X devices.
 Full ARC and GCD support.

+The API is inspired by Apple's Reachability class but the implementation is built from the ground up to utilize modern LLVM compiler features (Objective-C object literal syntax, Blocks, ARC, etc) and to support asynchronous GCD (libdispatch).

 Library is in **beta** status: It still needs full unit-testing.

 License